Searching for which hotel in JB to book for your next staycation? We’ve got a list (that is always updated) with the latest and freshest hotels in JB!

-Note: This article has been updated with new hotels since its original publishing date in 2016.
+Note: ‘Hotel in JB’ has been updated with new hotels since its original publishing date in 2016.

 You’ve done it, and so have I: we’ve all gone on a staycation at one point or another in our lives.
 Famed as the to-do thing to get away from a stressful work-week, Singaporeans have kindly and most willingly adopted the ‘staycation’ concept as a part of their lives, and today this concept is increasingly stretching to include hotels across the border (despite the massive jams we’ve been experiencing).

-I go on at least 4 staycations a year across the border to JB.
+I go on at least 4 staycations a year across the border and always stay in a different hotel in JB.
 Besides the value for money, the experience to be gained in Malaysia is unique – different from the daily humdrum of life in Singapore.
-So that’s really what I did in 2015, and what I hope to do again in 2016.
-Here are 10 hotels for you to consider the next time you decide to check-out of crazy corporate life in Singapore and take a break (even for just one weekend!)
+Here are some hotels for you to consider the next time you decide to check-out of crazy corporate life in Singapore and take a break (even if it’s just for a weekend!)

-Trove is a relatively new hotel, visited by many Singaporeans.
+Trove is a relatively new hotel in JB, visited by many Singaporeans.
 It’s quite conveniently located, and is walking distance from New York Hotel and all the eateries around there.
 The hotel is clean and tidy, with comfortable beds and a view from every room.

 However, they do not provide guests with bottled water.
 What you can find in the rooms is a water dispenser, so you can recycle plastic bottles.
 They have a decent sized pool, not too large or indulgent.
 The space is really lovely during Christmas as they go all out with decorations, lights and even a band that sings and plays Christmas Carols.